-- The Circuit forms part of the London District of the Methodist Church, which is itself a part of the Methodist Church of Great Britain. - Schools worker: Southall Anglican Group, All Saints Educational Trust, London District of the Methodist Church. - · Live at Home Scheme: MHA, London District of the Methodist Church, London Borough of Ealing. - · Ecumenical Communion Service: Holy Trinity Southall, London Diocese of the Church of England. - Other Partners: Trussell Trust, Ealing Churches Winter Night Shelter, West London Leaders, various Churches Together groups.
+- The Circuit forms part of the London District of the Methodist Church, which is itself a part of the Methodist Church of Great Britain. - Live at Home Scheme: MHA, London District of the Methodist Church, London Borough of Ealing. - Ecumenical Communion Service: Holy Trinity Southall, London Diocese of the Church of England. - Other Partners: Trussell Trust, Ealing Churches Winter Night Shelter, West London Leaders, various Churches Together groups.